Auburn-CWS/.github/README.md

 ## Public Organization README

-The `./profile/README.md` file is the public README for CWS.
-This is different than the internal README for CWS GitHub members and can be customized accordingly.
+The `./profile/README.md` file is the public organization README.

+This is different than the private CWS README located at https://github.com/Auburn-CWS/.github-private.
 ## Pull Request Template

 The global pull request template is also stored here at `./PULL_REQUEST_TEMPLATE.md`.
 Customize this if you want the PRs to load up with a different template.